gurtaj1/CV/README.md

 **Web Developer**
 *LifeWorks* (November 2018 to Present)
+- Key Member on the core product feature team.
 - Tech Stack included React, Redux, React-Hooks, Apollo GraphQl, and Flow.
+- Unit testing and a11y testing was necessity for all new features.
-- Constructed helper functions for unit testing Apollo Queries/Mutations.
+- Constructed test helper functions that were utilised across all of the projects.
-- PR's were rarely merged without unit tests and a11y testing.
-- Worked on the WellBeing feature team, which is the main product.
-- Applied a Multi Authentication Method flow to the platform.
+- Had sole ownership of features like the introduction of Multi Authentication Methods flow.
 - Attended as well as lead Dev talks on topics at the forefront of technology.

 **Front-End Developer**